If you want to live in Spain, but don’t have an employer who hires you you still can get a Non Lucrative Visa.

 You must have sufficient funds to cover your maintenance and stay expenses, including, if applicable, those of your family, during the period of time for which you wish to reside in Spain, without the need to carry out any work or professional activity.

 Proof of funds is the core requirement to obtain the non-lucrative visa in Spain.
-In order to be elegible for a Non Lucrative visa in Spain, the Spanish Government dictates that you must prove having the following income:
+In 2022, the Spanish Government dictates that you must prove having the following income:

 Not to be irregularly in Spanish territory

 Not to be irregularly in Spanish territory: The vast majority of residence permits must be applied for at the country of origin.
 The application begins in the country where the foreigner resides and not in Spain.
 In this case, the temporary non-lucrative residence authorization is not the exception and therefore, it must be applied for in the foreigner’s country of origin / residence.

 If the applicant is of legal age, he/she must have no criminal record both in Spain and in the countries where he/she has previously resided during the last 5 years, for crimes foreseen in the Spanish legislation.
 The lack of a criminal record in Spain will be checked by the corresponding Government Delegation or Sub-delegation through the reports of the General Directorate of the Police, the Civil Guard and the Central Penitentiary Register.
 On the other hand, the lack of criminal records in the country of origin or in those where the foreigner has resided within the last 5 years must be demonstrated through the corresponding criminal record certificate.

 Not having an entry ban to the Schengen territory.